 Industrial Bank Financial Leasing Co., Ltd. is a wholly-owned subsidiary of the Company with registered capital of RMB7 billion.
 During the reporting period, with the focus on key areas, Industrial Leasing proactively promoted business innovation, fostered professional competence, solidly proceeded with professional development and ensured stable assets quality.
 It continued to keep competitive advantages in market and ranked among the top ones in the industry, achieving a good start for the new five-year plan.
 As at the end of the reporting period, the total assets of Industrial Leasing reached RMB117.720 billion, an increase of RMB7.275 billion from the beginning of the period, of which the size of financing leasing assets was RMB109.650 billion, an increase of RMB4.551 billion from the beginning of the period, and the assets under operating lease amounted to RMB5.183 billion, an increase of RMB4.639 billion from the beginning of the period.
-Total liability was RMB107.284 billion, an increase of RMB5.9 billion from the beginning of the period.
+Total liability was RMB107.284 billion, an increase of RMB5.9 billion from the beginning of the period, and owners' equity was RMB10.436 billion, up RMB1.375 billion from the beginning of the period.
 During the reporting period, the realized net operating income was RMB2.750 billion and the net profit after tax was RMB1.381 billion.